jbreuer/Hybrid-Framework-Best-Practices/README.md

 This video demos how to use the Hybrid Framework Best Practises: http://www.screenr.com/TM4H

-During development, you might find that you want to disable the DonutOutputCache, this is easily done by setting the Duration to 0 on line 24 of DefaultController.cs as the cache is only refreshed when a event takes place in Umbraco (e.g. Publish) so if you edit a view you will not see a change until a event takes place.
+During development, you might find that you want to disable the DonutOutputCache, this is easily done by setting the Duration to 0 on line 24 of DefaultController.cs (and any other controllers with output caching such as HomeController) as the cache is only refreshed when a event takes place in Umbraco (e.g. Publish) so if you edit a view you will not see a change until a event takes place.